dlang-community/D-YAML/docsrc/tutorials/custom_types.rst

 -----------

-D:YAML uses the `Constructor <../api/dyaml.constructor.html>`_ class to process each node to hold data type corresponding to its tag. *Constructor* stores a function for each supported tag to process it.
-These functions are supplied by the user using the *addConstructorXXX()* methods, where *XXX* is *Scalar*, *Sequence* or *Mapping*. *Constructor* is then passed to *Loader*, which parses YAML input.
+D:YAML uses the `Constructor <../api/dyaml.constructor.html>`_ class to process each node to hold data type corresponding to its tag. *Constructor* stores functions to process each supported tag.
+These are supplied by the user using the *addConstructorXXX()* methods, where *XXX* is *Scalar*, *Sequence* or *Mapping*. *Constructor* is then passed to *Loader*, which parses YAML input.

 Struct types have no specific requirements for YAML support.
 Class types should define the *opEquals()* operator, as this is used in equality comparisons of nodes.
 Default class *opEquals()* compares references, which means two identical objects might be considered unequal.
+(Default struct *opEquals()* compares byte-by-byte, sometimes you might want to override that as well.)

 We will implement support for an RGB color type.
 It is implemented as the following struct: